 - Do not wash their bedding; familiar scents are comforting.

-Prepare a Designated Safe Room:
+Prepare a Designated Safe Room at the Old Home:

 - Equip it with all cat essentials: litter box, food, water, and a hiding spot.